pmineiro/hashpca/demos/twitter/README.md

 __This demo is very disk intensive__.

 In this demo PCA is applied to a matrix defined by the following relation on Twitter.
-This results in an embedding of any Twitter account into a 30 dimensional space based upon the set of users followed by the account.
+This results in an ``interest fingerprint'' embedding of any Twitter account into a 30 dimensional space based upon the set of users followed by the account.

 To execute the demo, type `make demo`.
 This will: